mcmartins/broccoli/README.md

 # Missing

 * Make available a Test Environment Package (it can be a docker image)
-* Tests implementation
 * Sanitize all input / Assess Security (Webgap will run in containers but this tool itself allows to execute commands like 'rm -rf /')
 * Support piping Tasks by stdout.
 At the moment only Tasks generating files for Guidance Tasks is implemented.
-* Multiprocessing  implementation
+* Multiprocessing  implementation using pool and maximum number of processes
 * ...

 # LICENSE